sbnguah/MedStatsBook/_book/Data-Cleaning.md

 ## Cleaning individual variables
-We note that all the variables are of type "double". `sex` and `bldgrp` however should be factors.
+We note that all the variables are of type "double". `sex` and `bldgrp` however, should be factors.
 This is done and subsequently summarized below.

 ```r